Cloudenablingcoffeemaker/Coffeemaker/README.md

 and a Arduino web call.

 Arduino Ethernet: This listens to a webservice call from the cloud through a modem and on the ON event, it triggers on the arduino to power on the coffee maker through power switch tail.
+This is achieved through the concept of Thread in which an event is running as a background service and its listening to a call from the webservice.